Syed Azizul Huq: Career

-Huq joined the Kolkata Municipal Corporation and would go on to work for A. K. Fazlul Huq as his private secretary.
-He then joined the Industrial Museum in Kolkata.
+Azizul Huq joined the Calcutta Municipal Corporation and would go on to work as the private secretary of A. K. Fazlul Huq, the first and longest serving Prime Minister of Bengal during the British Raj and later a Chief Minister of East Bengal.
+Huq then joined the Industrial Museum in Calcutta (now Kolkata).
 While he worked he finished his law degree.
 He was also involved with the Krishak Praja Party and was member of its working committee.
 In 1951 he retired from government service.
 During the 1954 East Bengal Legislative Assembly election, he was elected from Jhalakathi-Wazirpur, Barisal as a candidate of the United Front alliance.
-He served the provincial government of A. K. Fazlul Huq as the Minister for Education.
-In 1955, he was made the Minister of Commerce and Industry in the government of Abu Hussain Sarkar.
+He served the provincial government of A. K. Fazlul Huq as the minister for education.
+In 1955, he was made the minister of commerce and industry in the government of Abu Hussain Sarkar.
 He was a member of the Constituent Assembly and helped frame the Constitution of Pakistan in 1956.

-Huq was involved in the movement against military dictator Ayub Khan in 1969.
+Azizul Huq was involved in the movement against military dictator Ayub Khan in 1969.
 He founded the National Democratic Front and subsequently the Pakistan Democratic Party.
-Though he boycotted the 1970 Pakistan General elections in protest against the central governments failure to respond to the Bhola Cyclone in East Pakistan, during the Bangladesh Liberation War in 1971, he became a member of the East Pakistan Central Peace Committee.
+Though he boycotted the 1970 Pakistan General elections in protest against the central government's failure to respond to the Bhola Cyclone in East Pakistan, during the Bangladesh Liberation War in 1971, he became a member of the East Pakistan Central Peace Committee.
 He returned to politics after 1975.
-He was elected to Parliament in 1986 from Barisal-2 on a Jatiya Party nomination.
+He was elected to parliament in 1986 from Barisal-2 on a Jatiya Party nomination.
 In 1988 he was reelected to parliament.
 He served in the Dhaka District Lawyers' Association as the president, for four terms.
 He served the chairman of Anjuman Mufidul Islam and president of Rahmat-e-Alam Islam Mission's Dhaka branch.
 He established two orphanages for boys and girls.

 Death and legacy

-Huq died on 11 February 1992 in Dhaka, Bangladesh.
+Azizul Huq died on 11 February 1992 in Dhaka, Bangladesh.
 He was married, and had two sons.